 Availability of students for internship depends on the demand from companies.
 Some of our internship programmes that are well-subscribed may not have available vacancy much before the commencement of the internship and we seek your understanding on this, companies can apply as early as 5 months before the start of internship.

-If there are any questions or doubts on filling in the internship application form, please click here for the list of frequently asked questions (FAQ).
+If there are any questions or doubts on login to the Internship Placement System (IPS) or filling in the internship job posting, please click here for the list of frequently asked questions (FAQ).

 * Allowance indicated in the internship schedule above is the recommended baseline or minimum allowance per month set by the various industry sector coordinators.